mrorko840/todo-task-firebase/README.md

 ## 🔥 Firebase Setup
 To connect your own Firebase project:

-1️⃣ Go to Firebase Console.
+- 1️⃣ Go to Firebase Console.
-2️⃣ Create a new project and enable Realtime Database.
+- 2️⃣ Create a new project and enable Realtime Database.
-3️⃣ Replace the existing firebaseConfig in the HTML file with your own.
+- 3️⃣ Replace the existing firebaseConfig in the HTML file with your own.
-4️⃣ Make sure database rules are set for proper read/write access.
+- 4️⃣ Make sure database rules are set for proper read/write access.

+## 📜 License
+This project is open-sourced under the MIT License.